Iskra Lawrence Says ‘Sorry Dad’ In Sultry New Video

 Body positive model Iskra Lawrence recently earned a modeling contract with Persona by Mariana Rinaldi, and knew just how to flaunt one of their newest pieces.
-The blonde beauty decided to model their snakeskin jacket, with only her undergarments underneath.
+The blond beauty decided to model their snakeskin jacket, with only her undergarments underneath.
 Iskra cheekily noted in her hashtag that there was “nothing else needed,” and apologized to her dad for the sultry video.

 That said, Iskra’s father can be proud of everything that his daughter has accomplished.
 In addition to her hugely successful career modeling for L’Oreal and Aerie — in addition to Persona by Mariana Rinaldi — she was also named a Forbes 30 Under 30 for Europe and landed the cover of Glamour as one of the world’s new era of supermodels.